jborean93/pypsexec/README.md

 * `PYPSEXEC_USERNAME`: The username to use authenticate with
 * `PYPSEXEC_PASSWORD`: The password for `PYPSEXEC_USERNAME`

-From there, you can just run `tox` or `py.test` with these environment variables to run the integration tests.
+From there, you can just run `pytest` with these environment variables to run the integration tests.